 Rembrandt famously painted a series of paintings focused on surgeons which, although less detailed than Michelangelo's sketches, brought about interest in human anatomy.

 With less information and knowledge of what was beneath the layers of our skin back then, the fascination with autopsies and dissection was of course quite astounding.
-People were naturally curious about corpses and the artist’s motif was to reflect on these lessons in anatomy.
+People were naturally curious about corpses and the artist’s motif was to reflect on these biology lessons in anatomy.

 Abstract Art And The Human Form